 All participants in training or a footballing activity must perform a Self-Screen Check before travelling to the location of the training or footballing activity.

-This is a mandatory check, which must be documented before travelling and presented upon arrival to the coach who is leading the training or footballing activity.
+This is a mandatory check, which must be documented before travelling and presented upon arrival to the on-site Club COVID Official who is managing access to the training or footballing activity.

-Participants who do not provide a signed Self-Screen Check will be asked to leave the venue and will not be able to take part in the training or footballing activity.
+Coaches, Players, Club Offcials and Parents or Carers in a safeguarding capacity who do not provide a signed Self-Screen Check will not be allowed access and will not be able to take part in the training or footballing activity.

 The Self-Screen Check is documented on the following template, which can be downloaded here for printing:

-Parents and carers who travel to and from the venue, and who may stay and attend the training and footballing activity or reamin in their car should also perform a Self-Screen Check.
-This check does not need to be handed to the coach leading the training or footballing activity.
+Parents and carers who travel to and from the venue, and who may remain in their car should also perform a Self-Screen Check.
+This check does not need to be handed to the Club COVID Official.

-In providing a signed Self-Screen Check form to the coach leading the activity, you consent for yourself or your child to take part in the training or footballing activity, and you confirm that you have read and understood the activities being offerred (to your child) and agree with the measures the Club has put in place to manage Covid-19 risks, including measures in line with current Government guidance.
+In providing a signed Self-Screen Check form to the on-site Club COVID Official, you consent for yourself or your child to take part in the training or footballing activity, and you confirm that you have read and understood the activities being offerred (to your child) and agree with the measures the Club has put in place to manage COVID-19 risks, including measures in line with current Government guidance.

 Please Contact Us if you require any further information or clarification regarding the Risk Assessment and its implications.